Next Worker Memorial Day:

 "For our L&I teammates, we hope the ceremony reminds you how important your work is at L&I. We honor each of these workers and recommit ourselves to continue working hard until this ceremony is no longer needed."

 Past Worker Memorial Day Events

-Many families of the fallen workers provide a photograph of their loved one for use in the service.
-Since 2010, families have also been invited to provide a few words about their loved one for use in a commemorative pamphlet.
+Since 2010, families have been invited to provide a photo and a few words about their loved one for use in a commemorative pamphlet.